- Catch a CAT

 Choose one of the options below to determine which CAT to catch:

 Now you can purchase bus passes with your smart phones using the Token Transit mobility ticketing app, which can then be used to purchase digital tickets to board buses.
 To ride, the customer simply shows the bus operator the ticket displayed on the smart phone instead of sticking a pass or cash into the farebox.
 Simply go to the Apple App Store or Google Play and download the Token Transit app for free today.

 Now you can access real-time bus info on your mobile device with the CAT App.
 The passenger information system is a time-saving initiative that gives customers the estimated arrival time of the bus at their stop.
 The CAT App makes trip planning easy and is complimentary.
 Simply go to the Apple App Store or Google Play and download for free today.

 - Google Trip Planner

 In the picture at the top of each page on our website is a green box that says “Plan Your Trip.”
 Clicking on this opens up our Google Trip Planner where you can enter destinations and desired times and let Google plan your trip.
-Results will be shown on Google Maps where you’ll see the various transit options available and you can customize your travel plans even further.
+Results will be shown on Google Maps, where you’ll see the various transit options available and you can customize your travel plans further.

 - System Map

 The system map offers a color-coded map of all the routes served by Chatham Area Transit.
 Find which route best serves your needs and then visit our Maps & Schedules page to view that route’s individual map and timetables.
-Please note we are currently updating our system map, so this pdf should be used as a guide.

 If you expect to make a connection, please remember to ask for a transfer before paying the fare on the first bus of your trip.
 Transfers last for 90 minutes and are free, however, they are used for connecting one route to another.
 They are not valid for travel on the same route.

-How to Read Passenger Schedules
+How to Read a Schedule